Wayne State BME concentrations

 - Each of these areas of research contributes to the ongoing development of a whole body human model.

-- Wayne State University has a rich history in the area on sport injury biomechanics.
+- Wayne State has a rich history in the area on sport injury biomechanics.
 The evaluation of headgear and research to provide support for the development of standards has long been a major role of the Sports Injury Biomechanics Laboratory.

 - Recent research has included the evaluation of boxing headgear and the comparison between male and female boxers.